 Any student who fails to comply with University policies or local, state or federal laws may be subject to discipline under the University Code of Student Conduct.
-Sanctions can include, but are not limited to warning, reprimand, disciplinary probation, suspension without separation, suspension, and expulsion.
-If a student's presence on campus is considered a threat to order, health or safety, the Provost or his or her designee may impose a mandatory leave of absence or conditions on the student's attendance.
+Sanctions can include, but are not limited to, a reprimand, disciplinary probation, and withdrawal of privileges, suspension, and expulsion.
+When a student's presence on campus is considered a threat to order, health or safety, the Provost or his or her designee may impose a mandatory leave of absence or conditions on the student's attendance.